M&A Data Integration Drives Successful Transactions

 Remember that these topics are not intended to adhere to GAAP standards but, instead, concentrate on revenue, EBITDA, and other non-GAAP data and metrics important to any buyer or investor.
 The subsequent comprehensive report toes the line between highlighting the most attractive aspects of your organization, and reliable, quantitative insights that prospective buyers use as part of their decision-making process.

 You want to be flattering to yourself but authentic, demonstrate what makes your company unique and worthy of the attention but unfailingly accurate and truthful.
 Granted, this isn’t the easiest balance to find, but that’s why we’ve prepared our due diligence checklist and these best practices in the first place.
-In fact, our checklist feeds into the data points that third parties use for reports when potential buyers hire them to conduct their financial due diligence on sellers.
+In fact, our checklist feeds into the data points that third parties use for reports when potential buyers hire them to conduct their financial due diligence on a seller’s company.

 How’s that for real-world, practical insights?
 In other words, our checklist helps make sure you have your ducks in a row before assembling your report or even contacting a broker for that matter.
 So on that note, let’s dive into the most common report sections to give some context to our detailed checklist.